LGBTQ representation in hip-hop: Homo hop

-The homo hop movement first emerged in the 1990s as an underground movement spearheaded by the hip-hop group Rainbow Flava, particularly in California, in part as a reaction to the widespread acceptance of homophobia in the lyrics of mainstream hip-hop performers such as Eminem.
+In the 1990s, the homo hop movement emerged as an underground movement spearheaded by the hip-hop group Rainbow Flava, particularly in California, in part as a reaction to the widespread acceptance of homophobia in the lyrics of mainstream hip-hop performers such as Eminem.
 Lyrics in songs such as "Criminal" on The Marshall Mathers LP demonstrate this homophobia.
 Initially coined by Tim'm T. West of Deep Dickollective, the term "homo hop" was not meant to signify a distinct genre of music, but simply to serve as a community building tool and promotional hook for LGBTQ artists.
 According to West:

 It reflected an effort to give credence to a subgenre of hip hop that the mainstream was ignoring.
 It's not a different kind of hip hop, but places identity at the center of production, which is a blessing and curse.
 I'm a hip hop artist, ultimately, who happens to be queer.
 Homo Hop, as a mobilizing medium for queer artists, did, in fact, serve a purpose, initially.

 West's bandmate Juba Kalamka offered a similar assessment:

 Should there be a separate term for female emcees like femcee?
 Or ones like gangsta?
 Crunk?
 Trap music?
 Snap?
 Africentrist?
 Conscious?
 Whatever.
 In many cases the terms get created or reappropriated by people because they need something to make them stand out, or to validate their cultural or social space.
 'Homohop,' like any other subcultural subgenre designation, gave and still gives a listener or fan something to grab onto.
 The first person I heard say 'homohop' was my former bandmate Tim'm West in the context of an interview in 2001...and even then it was a big joke, totally tongue-in-cheek.
 If you called it 'Fruit Rollup,' people would be saying that now.

 In a 2001 interview with SFGate.com, West elaborated on the movement's goals:

 Ideally, queer hip-hop can create changes.
 It can be the critical check for all the negative aspects that have come out of the culture in the last few years.
 You won't be able to assume there isn't a faggot in the room; you won't be able to assume there isn't a feminist in the room.
 Hip-hop will be different because we decided to participate in it openly and with honor.